-“The Safer Together, Greater Together pledge offers members of the Greater Palm Springs CVB a way to stand united in declaring that, as a destination, we take the health and safety of our workers and guests seriously,” says Kimberly Renee, owner and general manager of Desert Adventures Red Jeep Tours.
+“The Safer Together, Greater Together pledge offers members of Visit Greater Palm Springs a way to stand united in declaring that, as a destination, we take the health and safety of our workers and guests seriously,” says Kimberly Renee, owner and general manager of Desert Adventures Red Jeep Tours.

 For decades, visitors have hopped in the back of one of their classic red Jeeps to explore the destination’s fault zones, natural palm oases and other scenic landscapes.
 And they can keep exploring, safely, thanks to extra precautionary measures Renee has taken, such as providing face coverings for guides and guests and including hand sanitizer in all the vehicles.

 View local attractions that have taken the Safer Together, Greater Together pledge.

 From thrift stores brimming with vintage finds to high-end boutiques along El Paseo, the shopping scene in Greater Palm Springs never disappoints.
 We’re encouraging our retail businesses to implement additional safety measures such as limiting the number of customers inside a store at one time and increasing sanitation of high-touch areas.
 Even some of our local farmers markets have reopened with new precautions, including ground markings for social distancing, one designated entry and exit point, occupancy limits and no-touch shopping.